 My 10 Secrets to Looking Great in Photos will make you red-carpet worthy!
-Or at least ready to post those kissy face bathroom shots all over the web!
+Or at least ready to post those kissy-face bathroom shots all over the web!
 Just kidding!

-I’ll be the first to confess that I do not like having my picture taken and I’m usually the one hiding out once the camera appears, unless I’m being directed by my photographer daughter.
+I’ll be the first to confess that I do not like having my picture taken.
+I’m usually the one hiding out once the camera appears unless I’m being directed by my daughter, an amateur photographer.
 She always makes me look presentable.

 I changed my Facebook settings eons ago so that no one can tag me in a picture without my A-OK.
 Yep, I have to click that tag to approve it.
 That way, it may show up on their timeline, but it won’t show up on mine.

 She rattled them off with no hesitation whatsoever, while I scrambled for a pen to write them all down.
-So, being the trusting mom that I am, I did a little recon (my detective speak for research) on the web and lo and behold, her tips were almost exactly the same tips that I found from a famous photographer.
+So, being the trusting mom that I am, I did a little recon (my detective speak for research) on the web, and lo and behold, her tips were almost exactly the same tips that I found from a famous photographer.

 And I have to give a shout out to my daughter for patiently posing for me, a pretend photographer!

 10 Secrets To Looking Great in Photos

 (Hint: Read the entire list: Number 10 is really the number one secret).
 The next time you have your picture taken, you can do so with confidence!
 And you can thank me later.

 1. If it will bend, bend it –